In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soften the mushrooms

 In a small sauce pot, combine the shiitake mushrooms and enough water to cover.
-Bring to a boil, cover, and cook, stirring occasionally, until softened, 3 to 5 minutes.
+Bring to a boil, cover, and cook, stirring occasionally, until softened.
 Meanwhile, prepare your protein.

 Prep and start cooking your protein